 Teaching Fellows awards are forgivable loans.

-Fellows may receive up to $4,125 per year and funds may be used to cover the cost of tuition, fees, books, and expenses related to obtaining licensure.
+Fellows may receive up to $4,125 per semester and funds may be used to cover the cost of tuition, fees, books, and expenses related to obtaining licensure.

 Awards are renewable annually for Fellows who continue to meet eligibility requirements.